sabrinasmlee/musa-550-ellis-act-evictions/_posts/2020-12-21-evictions-in-sf.md

 ---
-title: "Example: Embedding Altair & Hvplot Charts"
+title: "Evictions in San Francisco, from 1997 to 2020"
-date: 2019-04-13
+date: 2020-12-21
 published: true
-tags: [dataviz, altair, hvplot, holoviews]
+tags: [dataviz, hvplot]
-excerpt: "Embedding interactive charts on static pages using Jekyll."
+excerpt: "A look at where evictions occur in SF from 1997 to 2020"
 altair-loader:
   altair-chart-1: "charts/measlesAltair.json"
 hv-loader: